Comparing Lasso and Adaptive Lasso in High-Dimensional Data: A Genetic Survival Analysis in Triple-Negative Breast Cancer: Introduction

 \section{Introduction}

-The use of genetic information in statistics has seen significant growth due to advancements in genomic technologies and the increasing availability of large-scale genetic data.
-This has led to the development of numerous methodologies tailored to analyze these vast and complex datasets.
-The analysis of genomic data has various applications in the medical field, such as the identification of genetic associations to the prediction of disease risks and the assessment of treatment efficacy.
-Understanding the genetic basis of diseases facilitates the development of more targeted and specific therapies.
-These applications can lead to a more personalized and precise medicine, as the knowledge of an individual's genetic can determine the selection of more effective treatments tailored to individual genetic profiles.
-Different examples of these applications are developed in Hastie $\&$ Tibshirani (\citeyear{Hastie}) and Chun $\&$ Keleş (\citeyear{Chun})
+The application of genetic information in statistics has seen significant growth due to advancements in genomic technologies and the increasing availability of large-scale genetic data.
+This has led to the development of numerous methodologies specifically designed to analyze these complex, high-dimensional datasets.
+Genetic data analysis has various medical applications, including identifying genetic associations for disease risk prediction and assessing treatment efficacy.
+Understanding the genetic foundations of diseases facilitates the development of more targeted therapies, as knowledge of an individual's genetic profile can determine the selection of more effective tailored treatments .
+Lee \textit{et al.} \cite{lee2017} demonstrated this potential in their work on variable selection for high-dimensional genomic data, showing how appropriately selected genetic signatures can dramatically improve survival predictions compared to conventional clinical factors alone.
+In addition, other examples of these applications are developed in Hastie $\&$ Tibshirani \cite{Hastie} and Chun $\&$ Keleş \cite{Chun} among others.